-Sofia (София) is the capital of Bulgaria.
+Discover Sofia as the capital of Bulgaria.
 It is also the biggest city in the country with about 2.0 million citizens (including suburbs).
-Today, Sofia is a dynamic Eastern European capital, distinguished by its unique combination of European aand Communist-style architecture as well as many beautiful orthodox churches.
+Today, Sofia is a dynamic Eastern European capital, distinguished by its unique combination of European and Communist-style architecture as well as many beautiful orthodox churches.
 Furthermore, it claims to be one of the few European capitals with beautiful scenery and a developed ski-resort so close to it – the Vitosha mountain.

 It is the cultural, historical, geographical, and economic centre of the country.
 Population of Sofia Recently the population of Sofia is growing due to people coming from the other cities and villages.